 Road accidents, workplace injuries, slips and trips – all of these can result in devastating bone fractures.

-Bond Turner is a niche, multi-disciplinary practice, specialising in large and complex claims.
-Our team includes 18 Grade A solicitors, some of which have over 25 years’ experience in serious injury compensation claims.
+Bond Turner are a niche, multi-disciplinary practice, specialising in large and complex claims.
+We are proud to have 45 Grade A solicitors and Chartered Legal Executives, plus over 100 solicitors in our team.
+Some with over 25 years’ experience in serious injury compensation claims.

 We have the knowledge, contacts, and resources to provide a holistic service to personal injury claimants, which includes not only obtaining compensation, but accessing the right rehabilitation, providing support for family members and putting claimants in touch with those who can assist them to return to normal life following a serious injury.

 Fractures are considered complex when the bone is fragmented or comminuted, i.e. broken into many pieces, or the soft tissues surrounding the area are severely damaged.
 These injuries usually require specialist treatment and can include open fractures, pelvic fractures, and severe ankle fractures.